 • Step #3– See if the silver item responds to your magnet.

 To test silver at home with magnets take a store-bought magnet and bring it extremely close to your silver object without touching it.
-Your object is made of sterling silver if it remains unresponsive to the magnet.
+Your object is made of silver if it remains unresponsive to the magnet.

 Your item is made of fake silver if it attaches itself to your magnet.
-Your object will also be magnetized if it’s made mostly of some magnetic metal with a thin veneer of genuine silver covering it.
+Your object will also be magnetized if it’s made mostly from some magnetic metal with a thin veneer of genuine silver covering it.

 How to test silver with magnets (instructions)